webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 being exchanged frequently, the sender able to quickly adjust to changing network conditions and vary its output bandwidth using an algorithm such GCC.

 The sender keeps track of sent packets, their sequence numbers, sizes and timestamps.
-When the sender receives RTCP messages from the receiver, it compares the send inter-packet delays with receive delays.
+When the sender receives RTCP messages from the receiver, it compares the send inter-packet delays with the receive delays.
 If the receive delays increase, it signals network congestion, and the sender must take corrective measures.

 By providing the sender with the raw data, TWCC provides an excellent view into real time network
 conditions: